-- Ganache frosting for a double or triple layer cake - increase the amount of cream to 1 ½ cup and chocolate chips to 1 ½ cup.
+- Ganache frosting for a double or triple-layer cake - increase the amount of cream to 1 ½ cups and chocolate chips to 1 ½ cups.

 - Heat cream in a microwave - Microwave cream on HIGH for 40 seconds.
 Stir then microwave again for 20 to 30 seconds until heated through.

 - Milk and eggs should be at room temperature.

 - Make it into cupcakes – This recipe will make about 20 regular-size cupcakes.
 Bake at 350F/180C for 18 to 22 minutes.

-- Make-ahead tip: After the cake has cooled, wrapped tightly with a freezer-safe plastic wrap then place it in a container.
+- Make-ahead tip: After the cake has cooled, wrap it tightly with a freezer-safe plastic wrap then place it in a container.
 Freeze for up to 3 months, or refrigerate for up to 1 week without frosting.